 The quickest way to eliminate a potential problem with your EGR valve is to take it out of the mix completely without having to remove it from the engine.
 Here is how by-pass it for diagnostic purposes.

 Loosen the 27mm nut at the egr pipe, the loosen the two at the egr pipe to plenum.
 No need to fully remove them, just back them out a few threads, just enough to allow some room between the pipe and gasket/plenum.
 Cut a piece of aluminum can as shown in the middle picture above.
 Slide it down into the gap to cover the EGR hole at the pipe (again, shown in the middle picture).
 Tighten up the two pipe to plenum bolts and the egr pipe nut.

 Road test it.
 Gone?
 No more miss?
 Good.
-Either the EGR valve is leaking exhaust gasses in to the plenum (creating a vacuum leak/lean run condition).
+Either the EGR valve is leaking exhaust gasses in to the plenum (creating a vacuum leak/lean run condition) or the egr valve pintle is sticking open.
 You'll either need to clean or replace the EGR valve.

 “My truck cranks for a long time before it starts when it's cold.
 I need a need a new COLD START INJECTOR!”